 Saving on comfort, health, and security for the sake of saving

 The purpose of money is to be exchanged for goods and services, to provide security, comfort, help maintain good health.
 Let’s imagine that you need to save for something huge.
 You might start thinking that if you cut down your expenses here and there, it’ll help save, for example $50 per month.
 Then you might start thinking that if you move to a smaller or more modest apartment, you’ll save $150 per month.
 If you stop buying takeaway food, you can save another $100 a month.
-So, if you shrink to an uncomfortably small size (it’s a metaphor), you’ll save $300 more.
+So, if you shrink to an uncomfortably small size (it’s a metaphor), you’ll save $300.
 But as soon as you start thinking that way, your financial mindset starts shrinking.
-You are no longer looking at opportunities.
+You are no longer looking for opportunities.
 To become rich, you have to expand, not shrink!
-It’s impossible to become rich if your only way of making more money is saving.
+It’s impossible to become rich if your only way of having more money at your disposal is saving on your needs.
 One day there will be nothing left to cut down on.

 Don’t agree to worsen your living conditions for the sake of saving money to become rich.
 It doesn’t work that way!
 Work with what you have now.
 Strive to improve your living conditions, not worsen them!